fzzyhmstrs/fconfig/README.md

 * Forward client settings to other users who want your setup.

 ### Validation
-* Validation and Correction built into everything, beyond primitive types.
+* Validation and Correction built into everything, beyond just primitive types.
 * Tightly control what values a player can choose from and how they choose them.
 * Automatic suggestions for settings like tags and identifiers.